Applying to do a PhD in the group

 Read the general information about applying to Cambridge including the Graduate Studies Prospectus and the particular details of the procedure for applying to do research in the Computer Laboratory.

 The absolute deadline for UK applicants and for overseas applicants who have already secured funding from elsewhere is 31 March each year, for admission the following October.
 People are occasionally admitted at other times of the year.
 It is wise to apply much earlier than 31 March.
-Applicants from outside the UK who wish to enter the funding competitions for scholarships must apply earlier: by 15 December for students from outside the USA and by 15 October for students from the USA.
+Applicants from outside the UK who wish to enter the funding competitions for scholarships must apply earlier: the University's funding page is the place from where you can find the crucial dates.

 If you are thinking of applying here, you will see that there are three requirements for acceptance at Cambridge: the department, a college and proof of funding.
 The department will accept anyone that it thinks is likely to succeed and for whom an appropriate and willing supervisor can be found, although students whose native language is not English will need a high score in the IELTS.
 A college place for a research student is unlikely to prove difficult; in extremis, most supervisors can lean on their own colleges.
 Funding is more difficult …

 The Laboratory has a small quota of EPSRC grants for UK and EU students and an even smaller number of separate studentships.
 The competition for these is extremely fierce; simply getting a first class degree is not sufficient to earn one.
 Unless you are able to secure one of these studentships, you will need to have a studentship from some other source (such as a Gates scholarship, a Cambridge Trust award or industrial sponsorship which you arrange through your own contacts) or be able to convince the University that you have sufficient private funds to support yourself for three years.
 For more information see the Costs & Funding section of the Graduate Studies Prospectus.